hoeksemaa/Mars_Trail/README.md

 # Mars Trail
+## a text adventure game
 You're headed off to Mars!
 The mission plan is a prudent Hohmann transfer orbit, meaning you'll arrive in a short 9 months.
-If you don't make wise decisions while you're traveling, you might not arrive in one piece!
+Make wise decisions while you're traveling to ensure you arrive in one piece.